Created to help expand the financial professional's toolbox, our free courses are meant for a range of professionals.

 2 - It is cumbersome to open and fund an alternative investment account.

-While it is still more complex than dropping a ticket, the process for opening and funding an alternative investment account has been streamlined and automated, by firms like iCapital and CAIS.
-These FinTech firms have seized the opportunity to improve the client experience.
+While it is still more complex than dropping a ticket, the process for opening and funding a private market investment account has been streamlined and automated, by firms like iCapital and CAIS.
+These fintech firms have seized the opportunity to improve the client experience.

 3 - I can use public market equivalents to achieve the same results as private markets.